 While there are a plethora of thyme varieties, here is a list of some of the most common:

-- Common thyme (T. vulgaris) – prostrate form, yellow and variegated foliage available, used in cooking.
+- Common thyme (T. vulgaris) – Common thyme has a prostrate form with yellow and variegated foliage available; used in cooking.

-- Lemon thyme (T. x. citriodorus) – upright form, golden and variegated silver foliage available, strong lemon scent.
+- Lemon thyme (T. x. citriodorus) – Lemon thyme has an upright form with golden and variegated silver foliage available; strong lemon scent.

-- Woolly thyme (T. pseudolanuginosus) – prostrate form, pubescent stems and leaves appear gray in color, good for rock gardens.
+- Woolly thyme (T. pseudolanuginosus) – Woolly thyme has a prostrate form with pubescent stems and leaves appear gray in color; good for rock gardens.

-- Creeping thyme (T. praecox) – sometimes called mother-of-thyme, is mat-forming, grows only two to three inches tall, mauve, white, and crimson flowering cultivars available.
+- Creeping thyme (T. praecox) – Creeping thyme, sometimes called mother-of-thyme, is mat-forming, grows only 2 to 3 inches (5-8 cm.) tall with mauve, white, and crimson flowering cultivars available.

-- Wild thyme (T. serpyllum) – prostrate and upright forms, cultivars provide flower colors ranging from red to purple, foliage can be green, gold, or variegated.
+- Wild thyme (T. serpyllum) – Wild thyme has prostrate and upright forms, cultivars provide flower colors ranging from red to purple, foliage can be green, gold, or variegated.

-- Elfin thyme (T. serpyllum ‘Elfin’) – creeping variety no more than 1-2 inches high with fragrant leaves and tiny purple or pink flowers, good for rock gardens and in between pavers or bricks.
+- Elfin thyme (T. serpyllum ‘Elfin’) – Elfin thyme is a creeping variety no more than 1 to 2 inches (2.5-5 cm.) high with fragrant leaves and tiny purple or pink flowers, good for rock gardens and in between pavers or bricks.

-And the list goes on: Red Compact, Lime thyme, Lemon Frost thyme, Pennsylvania Dutch Tea thyme (yes, good for tea), Orange Balsam thyme, Caraway thyme (redolent of caraway), Pink Chintz or Reiter Creeping thyme.
+The list goes on: Red Compact, Lime thyme, Lemon Frost thyme, Pennsylvania Dutch Tea thyme (yes, good for tea), Orange Balsam thyme, Caraway thyme (redolent of caraway), Pink Chintz, or Reiter Creeping thyme.

 Go to your local nursery and inquire what thyme varieties are recommended in your area, then play around with their texture and growth habit to create interesting niches in your home garden.